ensomnia16/CS305-23S-Assignment2/README.md

 requirements.txt
 ```

 Otherwise you can manually install each library by `pip`.
+Required libraries are listed in `requirements.txt`.

 ## Requirements